trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 ====

 A space for dynamically created terms (compounds).
-Heap space is allocated in arenas (aka. pages) as a linked list of ever increasing size.
+Heap space is allocated in arenas (aka. pages) as linked list of ever increasing size.
-On backtracking arenas may be released if no longer needed.

-A term allocated on the heap must be fully contained within an arena, to this end such terms are first allocated in a temporary heap and copied into a suitably size arena (an optimization would be to avoid this copy if space is already available).
+A term allocated on the heap must be fully contained within an arena, to this end such terms are first allocated in a temporary space and copied into a suitablly size arena.